ECronin1973/Applied_Statistics_MyWork/README.md

 ## Levene's Test

-According to Laerd Statistics to confirm the assumption of homogeneity of variances in our data, we should use Levene's test.
-Levene's test checks whether the variances across different groups are equal, which is a crucial assumption for performing a one-way ANOVA.
+According to Laerd Statistics, we should use Levene's test to confirm the assumption of homogeneity of variances in our data, .
+Levene's test checks whether the variances across different groups are equal, a crucial assumption for performing a one-way ANOVA.
 If Levene's test indicates that the variances are not equal, we may need to use an alternative test, such as the Welch ANOVA, which does not assume equal variances.

-The following code was used to perform leverne's test.
+The following code was used to perform levene's test.

 ```<python>
 # Generate sample data